-President Biden hails Amazon workers pressing to unionize in Alabama in unusual sign of support
+Biden hails Amazon workers pressing to unionize in Alabama in unusual sign of support

 Amazon has actively worked to discourage its Bessemer employees from supporting the union, calling them into mandatory meetings to disparage the union, peppering them with texts urging “no” votes and even placing fliers on the inside of bathroom stalls at the warehouse decrying the collection of union dues.

-Amazon didn’t immediate respond to a request for comment, but the company has previously said it doesn’t believe “the RWDSU represents the majority of our employees’ views.”
+Amazon didn’t immediately respond to a request for comment, but the company has previously said it doesn’t believe “the RWDSU represents the majority of our employees’ views.”
 (Amazon chief executive Jeff Bezos owns The Washington Post.)

 Biden’s video also is striking because Jay Carney, who served as Biden’s communications director when he was vice president, as well as the press secretary for President Barack Obama, is Amazon’s senior vice president of global corporate affairs.